zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 The boardgamegeek-reviews dirrectory can be obtained from [here](https://www.kaggle.com/jvanelteren/boardgamegeek-reviews).

-# The Focus of This Blog
+# The Focus of This Post
-In this blog post we develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10.
+In this post we develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10.
 Along the way we explore the application of several different classifier models on a data set consisting of user made comments associated with user selected ratings.

 The mapping of sentimental values to a string of characters when considering sentimental values of the range 0 to 1 is a task that is today quite trivial.
 However, implanting an